 Selected Employer Hiring PartnersCNN, Fox News Channel, CBS News, NBC-Universal/E!
 Networks, Rochester Democrat & Chronicle (Gannett), Binghamton Press & Sun-Bulletin (Gannett), Cortland Standard, Tooele Transcript Bulletin, The Hill Newspaper Institute on Political Journalism, York Dispatch, Rochester City Newspaper, Open Mic Rochester

-Contact UsWe appreciate your interest in hiring RIT co-op, graduating students or alumni.
-We will make every effort to make your recruiting endeavor a success.
-Call our office and ask to speak with Tabitha Arrendell, the career services coordinator who works with the Journalism program.
-For your convenience, you can access information and services through our web site at http://www.rit.edu/recruit.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Lisa Monette, the career services coordinator who works with the Journalism program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education